openedx/frontend-app-learner-portal-enterprise/docs/decisions/0007-executive-education-2U-terms-policies-user-profile-data-route.md

 # 0007.
-Add page route for gathering consent for ToS and basic user profile data for Executive Education (2U) courses
+Add page route for gathering consent for terms/policies and user profile data for Executive Education (2U) courses

 ## Status